autosome-imtf/MPRA-MNIST/mpramnist/Sharpr/README.md

 ## Main information

-The Sharpr (Systematic High-resolution Activation and Repression Profiling using Reporters) dataset is based on the Sharpr-MPRA dataset, which contains expression activity measurements for approximately 487 thousand synthetic promoter sequences of 145 bp length, tested in K562 and HepG2 cell lines (Ernst et al. 2016).
-For testing and validation, we use approximately 10 thousand sequences from chromosome 18 and 19 thousand sequences from chromosome 8, respectively.
-We recommend using all other sequences for training, as was done in the original study (Reddy et al. 2024).
-The output data (labels) consist of 12 scalar values: 8 measurements (2 cell lines × 2 underlying promoters × 2 replicates) and 4 values representing replicate-averaged measurements.
+The Sharpr (Systematic High-resolution Activation and Repression Profiling using Reporters) dataset is based on the original Sharpr-MPRA dataset ([Ernst et al. 2016](https://pmc.ncbi.nlm.nih.gov/articles/PMC5125825/)), which contains expression activity measurements for approximately 487,000 synthetic promoter sequences of 145 bp length.
+These sequences are derived from DNase I peaks in K-562, HepG2, HUVEC, and H1-hESC cells.
+Each promoter is cloned upstream of either a minimal TATA promoter or a strong SV40 promoter, and promoter-driven expression is measured in both K562 and HepG2 cell lines with two biological replicates, resulting in 8 raw measurements per sequence (2 cell lines × 2 promoters × 2 replicates).

+Following the modeling approach by [Movva et al. 2019](https://pubmed.ncbi.nlm.nih.gov/31206543/), the dataset includes **replicate averaging**: the average of two replicates is computed, resulting in 12 total outputs per input sequence (8 individual replicates + 4 averaged values)

+The dataset is partitioned as in the original study ([Reddy et al. 2024](https://pmc.ncbi.nlm.nih.gov/articles/PMC10002662/)):

+- **Training**: All sequences except those from chromosomes 8 and 18

+- **Validation**: ~19,000 sequences from chromosome 8

+- **Testing**: ~10,000 sequences from chromosome 18

 Our implementation and preprocessed data are adapted from:
     https://github.com/anikethjr/promoter_models/blob/main/promoter_modelling/dataloaders/Sharpr_MPRA.py

+### Data Processing Pipeline

+The raw experimental data undergoes the following preprocessing steps:

+1) **Read count generation**: DNA and RNA counts are generated following [Kheradpour et al. 2013](https://pubmed.ncbi.nlm.nih.gov/23512712/), with a pseudo-count of 1 added to all counts

+2) **Library size normalization**: RNA counts are divided by the total RNA count for the experiment; DNA counts are divided by the total DNA count

+3) **Log fold change calculation**: The log₂ ratio of normalized RNA to DNA counts is computed: log₂((RNA/total_RNA) / (DNA/total_DNA))

+4) **Quality filtering**: Barcodes with original DNA counts < 20 are treated as missing data

+5) **Background subtraction (pilot design)**: For initial experiments, values are normalized by subtracting the average activity of control tiles (positions #1 and #9) to estimate background

+6) **Z-score normalization**: Column-wise z-score normalization is applied to the log fold changes for each of the 12 tasks, resulting in outputs with mean 0 and variance 1

 ## Tasks

 ### Regression Task

-The raw counts from the experiments were processed by:
- 1. Computing log2(RNA+1 / DNA+1) for each 145bp sequence in each of the 12 tasks (described below) in the two cell lines - K562 and HepG2
- 2. Applying column-wise z-score normalization to the log fold-changes (i.e., each task's output values had mean 0 and variance 1)

-The regression task involves predicting the expression level (calculated from normalized log fold-changes) for each replic of the two cell lines - K562 and HepG2.
+The regression task involves predicting 12 normalized expression values for each 145bp promoter sequence.
+These values represent the processed log fold changes of expression activity across different experimental conditions:

+- **2 cell lines**: K562 and HepG2

+- **2 core promoters**: Minimal TATA promoter (minp) and SV40 promoter (sv40p)

+- **3 representations**: Two biological replicates (rep1, rep2) and their average (avg)

+The 12 target columns are:

+    k562_minp_rep1, k562_minp_rep2, k562_minp_avg,
+    k562_sv40p_rep1, k562_sv40p_rep2, k562_sv40p_avg,
+    hepg2_minp_rep1, hepg2_minp_rep2, hepg2_minp_avg,
+    hepg2_sv40p_rep1, hepg2_sv40p_rep2, hepg2_sv40p_avg

+### Data Representation

 ```
     name	chromosome	start	end	strand	seq	k562_minp_rep1	k562_minp_rep2	k562_minp_avg	... split